sebjwallace/jass/README.md

 #### CSS for React.js
 ---

 When encapsulating HTML, CSS & JS into a React component, the CSS is usually defined inline the element's style tag.
 The limitations of this approach is the inability for styles to react to browser events and media queries.
-RSS brings back the ability to write style sheets inside the component using a single method.
+RSS brings back the ability to write style sheets inside the component.

+RSS is also SASSy, in that you can write your styles similar to SASS or LESS.
+Being that RSS exists in a JS environment, most of the features come free out-the-box.
+But RSS impliments the following features: mixins, nesting and inheritance.

+####The Basics

 ```
 setStyles({